World Bee Day

 World Bee Day exists to spread awareness of the significance of bees for our survival, and encourage actions that create more bee-friendly landscapes.
 Nearly two-thirds of Australia’s agricultural production benefits from honey bee pollination, so the survival of the bee has big implications for food security.

 Melbourne has bees woven all throughout its history and architecture, and we catch glimpses of them all throughout our walking tours.
-There’s no doubt if you’ve walked through Melbourne city you way have walked through these a plethora of
+There’s no doubt if you’ve walked through Melbourne city you way have walked through these a plethora of bees and beehive iconography and art, as they symbolise efficient industry and good agriculture, important for a burgeoning city.

 Bees & Honey in Melbourne